Jimmy Nail: Music

-With Tim Healy, Nail has been involved with the Sammy Johnson Memorial Fund, in memory of their friend and colleagues, established to help young talent in North East England.
+With Tim Healy, Nail co-founded the Sammy Johnson Memorial Fund, established in 1999 in memory of their friend and colleague Sammy Johnson, to help young talent in North East England.
 He has participated in the Sunday for Sammy benefit concerts.
+By 2021 the fund has given out over £600,000 in bursaries and support.
+Nail performed at the 2000, 2002, 2004 and 2006 shows before he resigned from the board due to work commitments.